 WE'VE PICKED OUT SOME COMPELLING STATISTICS FOR YOU.
-HAVE A READ AND TELL US YOU DON'T SEE THE PROBLEM...
+TAKE A LOOK AND TELL US YOU DON'T SEE THE PROBLEM...

-ISSUE

-FINDINGS

-Urbanisation

-In 2014, the urban population made up 54% of the global population, in comparison to 34% in 1960, and continues to grow by between 1.4-1.9% every five years.
-Estimates show that a majority of the population of all countries will be urbanised by 2017, even in less developed countries6.

-Densely populated urban areas are associated with reduced subjective well-being and individual life-satisfaction?.

-Well-being and sickness costs

-Globally, 76% of employees report a struggle with well-being8.

-90% of business overheads are attributed to staff costs, and so any improvements in staff's physical and mental health will have a large positive financial impact.9

-Employee mental health issues alone cost companies in the UK £30 (€30.4) billion a year due to lost production, absenteeism and recruitment10.
+ISSUE FINDINGS Urbanization In 2014, the urban population made up 54% of the global population, in comparison to 34% in 1960, and continues to grow by between 1.4-1.9% every five years.
+Estimates show that a majority of the population of all countries will be urbanised by 2017, even in less developed countries .
+Densely populated urban areas are associated with reduced subjective well-being and individual life-satisfaction .
+Well-being and sickness costs Globally, 76% of employees report a struggle with well-being .
+90% of business overhead is attributed to staff costs, and so any improvements in staff's physical and mental health will have a large positive financial impact.
+Employee mental health issues alone cost companies in the UK £30 (€30.4) billion a year due to lost production, absenteeism and recruitment .
 Across 27 EU Member States, the average rates of absenteeism are between 3% and 6% of working time, costing roughly 2.5% of gross domestic product.
-For example, annual costs of absenteeism in Austria are approximately €6 billion, in Belgium €10.5 billion, and in Germany €34 billion11.

-Work related stress costs the US \$300 (€255) billion and Europe \$650 (€553) billion annually, and this is likely to grow 12.

-Presenteeism (continuing to come into work when unwell and not functioning at an optimal level) costs \$100 (€850) billion a year13 which is 10 x higher than the cost of absenteeism14.

-90% of business costs are in staff and salaries, so any improvement in well-being and productivity is valuable 15.

-Businesses with highly satisfied employees have 37% lower absenteeism, 21% higher productivity, and 10% higher customer satisfaction than those without 16.

-Employee attraction and retention

-77% of CEOs see accessing and retaining employees as the biggest threat to their businesses 17.

-Companies with satisfied, engaged workers have 25-65% lower employee turnover $^{\rm 18}.$

-60% of staff are more likely to feel they work in a good organisation if their employer supports well-being 19.
+For example, annual costs of absenteeism in Austria are approximately €6 billion, in Belgium €10.5 billion, and in Germany €34 billion .
+Work related stress costs the US \$300 (€255) billion and Europe \$650 (€553) billion annually, and this is likely to grow .
+Presenteeism (continuing to come into work when unwell and not functioning at an optimal level) costs \$100 ( $\in$ 850) billion a year which is 10 x higher than the cost of absenteeism .
+90% of business costs are in staff and salaries, so any improvement in well-being and productivity is valuable .
+Businesses with highly satisfied employees have 37% lower absenteeism, 21% higher productivity, and 10% higher customer satisfaction than those without .
+Employee attraction and retention 77% of CEOs see accessing and retaining employees as the biggest threat to their businesses .
+Companies with satisfied, engaged workers have 25-65% lower employee turnover .
+60% of staff are more likely to feel they work in a good organization if their employer supports well-being .

-BUT WHY GET THE WELL BUILDING STANDARDTM ACCREDITATION?
+BUT WHY GET THE WELL BUILDING STANDARDTM CERTIFICATION?

-The implementation of human-centred design is growing rapidly in a variety of building types, with WELLTM being a leading force in this much-needed movement.
+The implementation of human-centered design is growing rapidly in a variety of building types, with WELLTM being a leading force in this much-needed movement.

-At the time of writing (2017), there are 95 WELL registered projects underway in Europe, with a total of approximately 2.2 Million m2 across 13 countries including France, UK, Spain, The Netherlands, Sweden, Ireland, Slovakia, Czech Republic, Poland and Finland.
-Globally, there are 502 WELL projects across 30 countries covering a total of approximately 10 Million m2.
+At the time of writing (2017)\ Globally, there are 502 WELL projects across 30 countries covering a total of approximately 10 Million m.

-These figures are constantly increasing - see: https://wellonline.wellcertified.com/community/projects
+\These figures are constantly increasing - see: https:// wellonline.wellcertified.com/community/projects

-In November 2016, the WELL Building StandardTM and BREEAM were aligned, meaning submitted documentation can be recognised by both organisations to save time and money.
+In November 2016, the WELL Building StandardTM and BREEAM were aligned, meaning submitted documentation can be recognized by both organizations to save time and money.
 In April 2017, WELL and LEED were also aligned to work harmoniously.
 If "sustainability and health are synonymous" (Rick Febrizzi, CEO of IWBI), it only makes sense for these systems to work together.